hryuk/react-awesome-router/README.md

 ## Getting started

-First, wrap the component you want to provide with routes with the router component.
+First, wrap the component you want to enable router on with the router component.

 ```jsx
 import { Router } from 'react-awesome-router';